Maurice's Balkan campaigns: Campaigns in 591 to 595

 Northern Balkans in the 6th century.

-In the late summer of 591, Maurice finally made peace with Persian Shah Khosrau II, who ceded most part of Armenia to the Roman Empire.
+In the late summer of 591, Maurice finally made peace with Persian Shah Khosrow II, who ceded most part of Armenia to the Roman Empire.
 Finally, the veterans of the Persian wars were at his disposal and so was the recruiting potential of Armenia.
 Decreasing Avar and Persian pressure enabled the Romans to focus on the Slavs in 590/591.
 Maurice had already visited Anchialos and other cities in Thrace personally in 590 to oversee their reconstruction and to boost the morale of his troops and the local population.
 After making peace with Persia, he sped up that development by redeploying troops to the Balkans.

 In 592, his troops retrieved Singidunum, but it was to be lost to the Avars again.
 Smaller Roman units were involved in policing actions against Slavic raiders in Moesia, re-establishing lines of communication between the Roman cities.
 Maurice aimed to re-establish a sturdy defense line along the Danube River, as Anastasius I had done a century earlier.
 Furthermore, he intended to keep the Avars and Slavs off Balkan territory by invading their homeland beyond Danube, to enable Roman troops to increase their earnings other than regular pay, by pillaging in hostile territory, which would make such campaigns more attractive.

 General Priscus began to hinder the Slavs crossing the Danube in the spring of 593.
 He routed them several times before he crossed the Danube to carry on the fight in the uncharted swamps and forests of modern-day Muntenia, Romania until autumn.
 Then, he disobeyed Maurice's order to spend the winter on the northern Danube bank, among the frozen swamps and rivers and the leafless forests.
 Instead, Priscus retired to winter quarters in Odessos (modern Varna).
 That led to a new Slavic incursion 593/594 in Moesia and Macedonia, during which the towns of Aquis, Scupi and Zaldapa in Dobruja were destroyed.